kbzowski/massmail/README.md

 ## Roadmap

-* Add support for raw text emails
+~~* Add support for raw text emails~~

 * Add support for attachments
+* Validate if all substitutions are replaced in the email template
+* Add support for xlsx files

 ## Contributing